brunoterkaly/why-dcos/readme.md

-# Mesosphere’s DC/OS – A Powerful Orchestrator
+# Why Mesosphere’s DC/OS – Universe Packages

-There are a variety of orchestrators available to manage containerized workloads.
-DC/OS has some distinct capabilities that set it apart from other orchestrators.
-One of the capabilities is to easily deploy well-known software applications and frameworks into a DC/OS cluster.
+Universal packages on DC/OS dramatically simplify the process of setting up and deploying well known open source software packages, such as Cassandra, Jenkins, Couchbase, MySQL, ElasticSearch – just to name a few.
+These packages make it possible for cluster operators to get up and running in minutes, instead of hours, even days in some cases.

+Without Universe Packages, operators would need to understand the intricate details of each package they would like to install.
+No two software packages or frameworks is the same when it comes to configuration, so it quickly becomes a daunting task to install a package like Jenkins.
+Often times, even the documentation/instructions provided by the software authors are missing or incomplete.
+Adding to the complexity is the fact that the software needs to run within the DC/OS cluster itself, which means the operator must understand not just the software to install, but also the way it needs to interoperate inside the cluster.

+Mesosphere engineers have brought years of experience to Universe Packages, insulating operators for the complexities of cluster deployments.

 # Universe Packages

-The Universe is a DC/OS package repository that contains services like Spark, Cassandra, Jenkins, and many others.
-It allows users to install these services with a single click from the DC/OS UI or by a simple DC/OS package install package name command from the DC/OS CLI.
-Universe Packages give companies across industries a broad toolset to accelerate time to market and the ability to run modern data-driven applications reliably.
+The most popular and most powerful packages are available to cluster operators.
+Such packages as Spark, Cassandra, Jenkins, and many others are availabe for immediate use.
+With just a simple click gives companies across industries a broad toolset to accelerate time to market and the ability to run modern data-driven applications reliably.

-- **There Are Several Ways To Deploy Your Service Into DC/OS** - (1) use DC/OS marathon command in CLI; (2) use Marathon REST API directly; (3) deploy your service as a package.
-Using package approach makes your solution consistent with the environment and gives other benefits.
-- **Mesosphere DC/OS Universe** – The main value proposition of Universe packages is that they make it effortless to deploy popular and powerful OSS on a DC/OS cluster.
-- **Curated Software** – The beauty of these packages is that they have been curated by Mesosphere, who has taken the time to leverage best practices for a particular software package, as well as thinking about how it can interoperate in the context of a DC/OS cluster.
+ - Curated Software – The beauty of these packages is that they have been curated by Mesosphere, who has taken the time to leverage best practices for a particular software package, as well as thinking about how it can interoperate in the context of a DC/OS cluster.
+ - The Complete List - You can find a complete list here: http://universe.DC/OS.io/#/packages, as well as Appendix A.

 The Complete List You can find a complete list here: http://universe.DC/OS.io/#/packages, as well as **Appendix A**.

 # Partner SDKs

-Mesosphere also provides a Partner SDK, allowing partners to easily integrate their technologies with DC/OS.
+But that isn’t all.
+Mesosphere also provides a Partner SDK, allowing ISVs to easily integrate their technologies with DC/OS.
 It includes a complete SRE (site reliability engineering) best practices implemented in code.
 Entire data services ecosystems — such as distributed databases, message queues, caches and analytics technologies — can quickly be integrated with DC/OS.
 These services can then be installed in seconds for fast and reliable implementations.
 The packages include proven DC/OS capabilities like automatic failure detection and recovery.
+Again, without these packages cluster operators could spend days performing a correct installation and configuration.
+There are many dark corners that could be answered only with tribal knowledge of such systems.
+But with Universal Packages (uncluding the Partner SDK) days of deploying and testing is reduced to just a few mouse clicks.

+## Some Recent Additions

-The DC/OS Universe service catalog includes:
+The DC/OS Universe service catalog also includes:

 - **Alluxio** for high-speed distributed storage access .
 - **Couchbase** high-performance and scalable NoSQL database .